MicrosoftDocs/azure-docs/articles/time-series-insights/time-series-insights-update-how-to-troubleshoot.md

 This article summarizes several common problems you might encounter working with your Azure Time Series Insights (TSI) environment.
 The article also describes potential causes and solutions for each.

-## Problem: I can’t find my environment in the Time Series Insights (preview) explorer
+## Problem: I can’t find my environment in the Time Series Insights (Preview) explorer

 This may occur if you don’t have permissions to access the TSI environment.
 Users will need “reader” level access role to view their TSI environment.
 You may verify the current access levels and grant additional access by visiting the Data Access Policies section on the TSI resource in [Azure Portal](https://portal.azure.com/).

   ![environment][1]

-## Problem: No data is seen in the Time Series Insights (preview) explorer
+## Problem: No data is seen in the Time Series Insights (Preview) explorer

-There are several common reasons why you might not see your data in the [Azure TSI (preview) Explorer](https://insights.timeseries.azure.com/preview):
+There are several common reasons why you might not see your data in the [Azure TSI (Preview) explorer](https://insights.timeseries.azure.com/preview):

 1. Your event source may not be receiving data.